Procaseycash/larang-paginator/README.md

 Follow the instruction below to use LarangPaginator.

 Add `LarangPaginatorModule.forRoot()` in AppModule or Other Modules using `LarangPaginatorModule`

-   ## *.component.ts
-   Add/refactor the following code to the appropriate places in your component.
    # Notice:
   ````
   path: full path of the api url to call for data.